 WHO SHOULD TAKE THIS COURSE

-Anyone interested in learning more about cyber attacks and tools to emulate and report on them through hands-on labs should take this course.
+Anyone interested in hands-on learning about cyber-attacks including tools to emulate and report on them should take this course.

 - Defenders and Blue Teamers